 Portugal is by far one of Europe's most popular travel destinations.
-From beautiful architecture to breathtaking beaches, great food and exciting nightlife, you'll never want to leave.
-But although Portugal is considered a relatively safe place for visitors, there are still things to look out for while you're there.
+From beautiful architecture to breathtaking beaches and islands, great food and exciting nightlife, you'll never want to leave.
+Although Portugal is a safe country, there are a few things travelers should keep in mind.

 Here are some of the things to watch for and some tips to help you avoid becoming a victim.